Twisted Doughnuts

 - 500 g (4 cups) All-purpose flour

-- ¼ teaspoon Nutmeg (freshly grated)
+- ¼ tsp Nutmeg freshly grated

-- 7 g (1 teaspoon) Salt
+- 7 g (1 tsp) Salt

-- 240 g (1 cups) Warm milk ((110 F))
+- 240 g (1 cups) Warm milk (110 F)

 - 100 g (2 large) Egg

-- 7 g (2¼ teaspoon) Instant dry yeast
+- 7 g (2¼ tsp) Instant dry yeast

-- 30 g (2 tablespoon) Sugar
+- 30 g (2 tbsp) Sugar

-- 30 g (2 tablespoon) Butter
+- 30 g (2 tbsp) Butter

-- 1 teaspoon Vanilla extract
+- 1 tsp Vanilla extract

-- 4 cups (1 l) Vegetable oil for deep frying (4 cups)
+- 4 cups (1 l) Vegetable oil for deep frying 4 cups

-- 1 cup (120 ml) Chocolate ( Dark, semi-sweet, or bitter-sweet)
+- 1 cup (120 ml) Chocolate Dark, semi-sweet, or bitter-sweet

-- 2 tablespoon Light corn syrup
+- 2 tbsp Light corn syrup

-- 2 tablespoon Unsalted butter
+- 2 tbsp Unsalted butter

-- Yeast - In a bowl of a stand mixer, with the dough hook attachment, combine warm milk, sugar, yeast, egg, and vanilla.240 g Warm milk , 100 g Egg, 7 g Instant dry yeast, 30 g Sugar, 1 teaspoon Vanilla extract
+- Yeast – In a bowl of a stand mixer, with the dough hook attachment, combine warm milk, sugar, yeast, egg, and vanilla.240 g Warm milk , 100 g Egg, 7 g Instant dry yeast, 30 g Sugar, 1 tsp Vanilla extract

 - Bowl – Place the dough in a large greased bowl, cover it with plastic wrap and let rise for 60 to 90 minutes or until double in volume.

-- Shape - Roll each portion into a smooth ball then into a long rope of about 15 cm long.
+- Shape – Roll each portion into a smooth ball then into a long rope of about 15 cm long.
 Twist the rope in opposite directions.
 Then, pick it up and let it naturally twist onto itself creating a twisted loop.
-Pro tip - Twisting the rope in opposite direction is what is important.
-Only then, when you pick it up it will naturally twist onto itself.

-- Tray - Once all the balls are rolled, flatten them slightly.
+- Tray – Once all the balls are rolled, flatten them slightly.
 Cover the baking tray with a clean kitchen cloth or plastic wrap to prevent the donuts from drying.
-Pro tip - Flattening will ensure you have a doughnut shape when it rises and deep-fries (and not a ball shape).

-- Proof - You can proof the donuts on the counter for 30 to 45 minutes or place them in the fridge for about 60 to 90 minutes until almost double in volume.
-Pro tip - The fridge-cold dough is easier to handle but takes longer to proof.
+- Proof – You can proof the donuts on the counter for 30 to 45 minutes or place them in the fridge for about 60 to 90 minutes until almost double in volume.

-- Test oil - Add a mini doughnut ball to test the oil.
+- Test oil – Add a mini doughnut ball to test the oil.
 They should rise up in 30 seconds.
-Once the oil is ready, add two or three doughnuts at a time.Pro tip- You need enough oil so the doughnuts will float, and not touch the bottom of the pot.
+Once the oil is ready, add two or three doughnuts at a time.

 - Remove – Use a slotted spoon to remove them onto a paper towel and let them cool for 20 minutes before you fill and serve.

-- Sauce - In a micro-safe bowl, add the chocolate, light corn syrup, and butter.
-Heat until melted into a smooth sauce.1 cup Chocolate
+- Sauce – In a micro-safe bowl, add the chocolate, light corn syrup, and butter.
+Heat until melted into a smooth sauce.1 cup Chocolate , 2 tbsp Unsalted butter, 2 tbsp Light corn syrup

 - The temperature of milk – It is very important to make sure the milk is warm, not hot or cold.
 You don’t need a thermometer to check – that’s just a guide.